MicrosoftDocs/win32/desktop-src/cossdk/applications.md

 ---
-Description: 'Contains an object for each COM+ application installed on the local computer.
-The properties exposed by these objects hold all settings made at the application level.' ms.assetid: 'c0c46592-5282-412d-8f54-67637be8218a'
+Description: Contains an object for each COM+ application installed on the local computer.
+The properties exposed by these objects hold all settings made at the application level. ms.assetid: c0c46592-5282-412d-8f54-67637be8218a
 title: Applications collection
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Applications collection